-Revit® and AutoCAD® are two CAD (computer-aided design) software applications developed by Autodesk® to assist with and streamline the work of architects and engineers.
+Revit® and AutoCAD® are two CAD (computer-aided design) software applications developed by Autodesk® to assist architects and engineers with their work and streamline workflows.
 While both packages are widely utilized for various engineering and architectural applications, the two options differ in their capabilities and, consequently, their uses.
-The main difference between the two is that Revit is 3D parametric modeling software used to develop, assemble, and visualize components of a design or construction project in a 3D space.
+The main difference between the two is that Revit is 3D parametric modeling software used to develop, assemble, and visualize components of a design or construction project in 3D.
 Whereas, AutoCAD is primarily 2D drafting software with some 3D capabilities used to create and modify geometric shapes in the design of a part or a building.

-Besides the differences in capabilities and uses of the two pieces of software, workflow and flexibility are two other significant differences.
-These differences make either Revit or AutoCAD more advantageous to use, depending on the application.
+Besides differences in capabilities and use, workflow and flexibility are two other significant differences.
+These differences make either Revit or AutoCAD more advantageous for different applications.
 Designers need to understand the differences and comparisons between Revit vs. AutoCAD to ensure they have the necessary tools for a successful project.
-This article will discuss the differences between Revit vs. AutoCAD, in terms of applications, learning curve, user experience, and price.
+This article will discuss the differences between Revit vs. AutoCAD in terms of applications, learning curve, user experience, and price.

 What Is Revit?

 Revit is 3D CAD modeling software, with an emphasis on building information modeling (BIM).
-Revit was first launched in 2000 by the company Revit Technology Corporation and purchased by Autodesk in 2002.
-It is powerful software that not only enables the creation of 3D parts and structures according to specific dimensions but also enables users to describe and model physical interactions between components in a design.
+Revit was first launched in 2000 by Revit Technology Corporation and was purchased by Autodesk in 2002.
+It is powerful software that not only enables the creation of 3D parts and structures according to specific dimensions but also allows users to model and describe physical interactions between components in a design.

 The software’s emphasis on BIM means it is most commonly used in the MEP (mechanical, electrical, plumbing) design of new buildings.
 This leads to three significant advantages of using Revit: